Erick-Bravo/JavaScript-01/A/1a-preMaterial.md

 Now, go ahead and run the next command `npm run test`
 - Everything should fail, hooray!
-- Check out the package.json file and see the "script" to run our tests. (line 7)
+- Check out the `package.json` file and see the `"script"` to run our tests. (line 7)
-- I have it so it makes sense for us contextually, but if you'd like, you can literally change `"test"` to `"potato"` and run the command `npm run potato`.
-This will work.
+- I have it so it makes sense for us contextually, but if you'd really like, you can literally change `"test"` to `"potato"` and run the command `npm run potato`.
+This will work the same.
+Just remember when I ask you to use `npm run test`, you need to use your own custom command.
 I'll let you decide what you'd like to do.
-- Note: Don't expect to run the test right away.
+- Note: Don't expect to run the tests right away.
 There is some study material you need to practice first, then i'll direct you to your actual test when you're' ready.<br />
 - Come to think of it, there is a folder called `test`.
+This is NOT your testing folder.
 You can poke around in it if you're curious as to how tests are written, but please, don't modify anything in this folder.
 - Your actual test will be in the folder named `B`.

 Now you may be thinking, "woah Erick, you wrote everything in the package.json file?
 What a beast."
-And to that I say, What are you crazy!?!
+And to that I say, What are you crazy!?! <br />
-Absolutely bonkers, aren't you? <br />

 I typed in a command in the terminal to spit out a template for me to modify.
-Also, after every dependency I installed (another command in the terminal) it gets automatically added in the correct section of our package.json file.
+Also, after every dependency I installed (another command in the terminal) it gets automatically added to the correct section of our package.json file.

 I hope you understand the power of what the terminal beholds, and that you have yet to uncover its true magic.